Nickflanagn24/blockbuster-brainbuster/README.md

 - **Functionality**: The quiz's core features (random question generation, hint system, and score tracking) work as intended.
 The questions are randomized with each game session, and the hints appear based on the selected difficulty.
 - **Browser Compatibility**: The game has been tested on multiple browsers (Chrome, Firefox, Safari, Edge) and is fully functional across these platforms.
 - **Mobile Responsiveness**: The game interface is responsive and provides an optimal experience on mobile devices.
-- **Unfixed Bugs**: During testing, no significant bugs were encountered.
+- **Unfixed Bugs**: During testing, no significant bugs were left unfixed.
 - **Device testing**: Tested not only on different sizes in developer tools but also on different devices.
 Including tablets and different mobile phones.
+These included Android and iOS devices.
+As well as tablets including Ipads and andriod tablets.
 - **Page Speed Insights Test**: The application scored very highly on the Google Page Speed Insight test.
 - It got a perfect 100 score for the desktop site for performance, accessibility, best practices, and SEO.
 - The mobile version got a 91 for performance and a 100 for everything else which is great.
 See the results in the image below. -